 Emergency Cancellations and Delays Policy

-Classes will be canceled or delayed only under extreme circumstances, such as severely inclement weather or other emergency situations (Students, faculty and staff have the ability to have emergency notifications sent to their cell phone.
-For instructions, see below.)
+Classes will be cancelled or delayed only under extreme circumstances, such as severely inclement weather or other emergency situations.
+Students, faculty and staff have the ability to have emergency notifications sent to their cell phone.
+For instructions, see below.

 In a situation where there is inclement weather, but classes are in session and offices are open, individuals (commuting students and faculty/staff) must use their best judgment as to whether or not they feel comfortable traveling on the roadways.
 In these circumstances, it is up to the individual to decide whether or not to travel to class and (because it only rarely occurs) most professors are understanding of absences due to weather.
 The College asks that students and staff make an effort to notify professors/supervisors of their planned absence and, for employees, their intention to use their leave credits as appropriate.

-The decision to delay or cancel classes is a collaborative process that involves the Facilities Operations and Maintenance departments (the snow removal team), the Vice President for Administration, the Provost and the President.
+The decision to delay or cancel classes is a collaborative process that involves the Facilities Operations and Management Departments, the president, and the provost.

 The decision to delay or cancel campus activities will be made as early as possible (usually by 6 a.m.) for any day that is affected by severe weather.
-Decisions that affect evening classes and activities (those that begin at 4:30 p.m. or later) will be announced by 2:00 p.m.
+For inclement weather during the afternoon and evening, a decision will be made and announced by noon for afternoon classes and 2 p.m. for evening classes.
 There are a number of factors that are considered in this process, including the forecast from the National Weather Service, inclement weather in the immediate vicinity of the campus, local road conditions, and the ability to properly clear campus walkways and parking lots.
 When classes are delayed, all classes on the affected day that begin before the delayed opening time will be cancelled.

 The College must consider the number of State-mandated contact hours necessary to earn academic credits.